 - You can use screen-reader software and a digital speech synthesizer to hear what is displayed on the screen.
-The following screen reader has been tested: Window-Eyes v6.1. - You can operate all features using the keyboard instead of the mouse. - You can change the initial delay and repeat rate of the up and down buttons to two seconds when you use the front panel of the SAN Volume Controller to set or change an IPv4 address.
-This feature is documented in the applicable sections of the SAN Volume Controller publications.
+The following screen reader has been tested: Window-Eyes v6.1. - You can operate all features using the keyboard instead of the mouse. - When setting or changing an IP address on the SAN Volume Controller front panel, you can disable the fast increase and decrease address scrolling speed function of the up and down buttons to two seconds.
+This feature is documented in the topic that discusses initiating cluster creation from the front panel, which is located in the IBM System Storage SAN Volume Controller Information Center and the IBM System Storage SAN Volume Controller Software Installation and Configuration Guide.